 - Anytime is a good time to make a call; don’t wait for the “perfect” time, Because there isn’t one.

 Sure, you could try to convince yourself that cold-calling really isn’t necessary.
 The truth, however, is that the most successful salespeople consistently develop new leads using a variety of methods, including cold-calling.
 By practicing and persevering, both your skills and confidence will improve.
 Furthermore, making yourself accountable will help you turn your excuses into successful sales.

 Remember: My phone is my friend….it makes me money!!

-If you have any questions or want to talk about how you can improve your selling skills so you can make more sales
+If you have any questions or concerns and want to talk about how you can improve your selling skills so you can make a six-figure income

 with Susan Couslin click on the button: